AidanSpeakss/project-ideas/README.md

 -  Add a map with the trucks current location on it for my food truck project. https://github.com/AidanSpeakss/foodtrucks
 -  Add a menu section to my food truck project. https://github.com/AidanSpeakss/foodtrucks
 -  Make a super-simple Node.JS CMS for updating the location of your food truck (which then updates the map), updating your hours/locations, your menu, and your branding. https://github.com/AidanSpeakss/foodtrucks
+-  Modify the "Streamer Mode for Firefox extension" and give it the ability to add fake dm's in Twitter.
+Could be used to show people, how easy it is to fake video's of DM's, creating distrust in videos as a form of social proof.
+But in a way, by making this sort of tool, it would release the cat from the bag, allowing users to abuse it for nefarious and malicous purposes.
+I have serious moral and ethical questions to answer, before making such a tool.